‘Please join us’ invite was a dream come true for great CEO and founder Dean Robertson

-We discussed whether to cancel the party, have local events each, or reduce the budget so something more palatable.
-We didn’t want to send a message to the team that we were quitters and weren’t going to have the party everyone has been looking forward to all year.
-In the end we decided to stick to our guns and throw the best Xmas party we could.
+We discussed whether to cancel the party, have local events each, or reduce the budget to something more palatable.
+We didn’t want to send a message to the team that we were quitters and we weren’t going to have the party everyone had been looking forward to all year.
+In the end, we decided to stick to our guns and throw the best Xmas party we could.

 How do you relax?

 I have a smoking BBQ so I like to do a ‘low-n-slow’ cook on a weekend whilst swimming and playing with my kids.
-I also enjoy cycling – yes I’m a middle aged man in lycra (MAMIL).
+I also enjoy cycling – yes I’m a Middle-Aged Man In Lycra (a MAMIL).

 What's the secret of success?
 Passion, grit, determination and a supportive family.